JonHurst/efj_parser/docs/format.rst

 A list of crew in the form **role : name**, separated by commas, with the entire group enclosed in curly braces.
-Only the role ``CP`` has meaning to the parser -- other roles such as ``FO``, ``PU`` and ``FA`` may have meaning to report generating software.
+Only the role ``CP`` has meaning to the parser -- other roles such as ``FO``, ``PU`` and ``FA`` may have meaning to report generating software that utilises this parser.
 Multiple entries can have the same role.

 For example: ::